 If you need to collect your child from school before 3pm, you are required to go to the office and sign the Sign-in/ Sign-out Register before collecting your child.
 This process is necessary for accurate recording of children present at school in the event of a fire or other emergency.
 The office staff will notify your child's teacher of his/her absence.

 Waiting in the School Grounds

-Parents and carers are welcome to wait for their children inside the school grounds.
+Parents and carers are welcome to wait for their children Under G Block for before school drop-offs and after school pick-ups.

 Recommended meeting places are: